Is it time to revisit your Non-Compete? Limited Partnership Non-Compete provision endorsed

 By: Tia J. Combs

 In the recent Court of Appeals of Indiana case, Vician, individually and on behalf of Bowman, Heintz, Boscia & Vician, P.C. v.
-Bingham Greenebaum & Doll, LLP n/k/a Dentons Bingham Greenebaum, LLP and Jeremy Hill, …
+Bingham Greenebaum & Doll, LLP n/k/a Dentons Bingham Greenebaum, LLP and …

 8/23/23